 Type of Data being retrieved and stored: Before considering data loss prevention solutions, an organization must determine the content of the information they are handling to decide whether their data needs to be protected.
 Examples of data that require protection include intellectual property, financial data, trade secrets, PII, PHI and PCI.
 Knowing the type of data being handled will determine whether an organization’s information can be used maliciously or whether the organization is subject to any compliance policies, regulations, and liabilities.

 Where is the Data being stored: To implement data loss prevention solutions and to protect the data being handled, it is important to know where the data is residing.
 An organization’s data can be stored both internally and externally, it is important to identify the exact storage location of all sensitive information.
-Storage locations on-premise include databases, workstations, network drives, servers, and more.
-Examples of external storage include mobile devices (tablets, laptops, smartphones), portable storage devices (USB drives, external hard drives), file-hosting/cloud services (Dropbox, Google Drive, Onedrive), email, instant messaging channels.
+Storage locations on-premises include databases, workstations, network drives, servers, and more.
+Examples of external storage include mobile devices (tablets, laptops, smartphones), portable storage devices (USB drives, external hard drives), file-hosting/cloud services (Dropbox, Google Drive, OneDrive), email, instant messaging channels.

 Who is Accessing the Data: It is good practice to identify who has the authority to access the sensitive data and who is accessing data on a regular basis.
 Knowing exactly who, when, and where someone is handling the data will give an organization a better understanding of how to better protect their data internally from negligent or malicious employees.
 A few ways an organization can implement data loss prevention practices on its employees is through training and limiting activity or access.
 In the event that an internal data breach occurs, an organization can investigate and take action on the incident more effectively.